Yaryna89/testRepo/README.md

 Because I start travel tomorrow at 10 a.m your time, you will have whole day to those tasks.
 You tasks will be inside personal directories.
 I will commit them tomorrow, on 8 a.m. your time.

+Please use your own branch to commit changes.

 Deadline for this task is 17:00 (5 p.m.) your time.
 If you don't finish, don't worry - I will check your results.

 # backend

 Backend won't have any automation tests.
 Your tasks will be focused on simple web app.

+Remember, that your tables has to use relations.
+Your tasks won't mention it, but it's up to you to find right relations.

 ## Example of task